Beawar: Famous Places

+Demographic

 As of the 2011 India census, Beawar had a population of 342,935.
 Males constitute 51% of the population and females 49%.
 Beawar has an average literacy rate of 64%, higher than the national average of 59.5%, with 60% of the males and 40% of females literate.
 Around 15% of the population was under 6 years of age.

 Economy

 Beawar is a hub of small scale industry (generating revenue in crores).
 Beawar is larger than many present district headquarters of Rajasthan.
-There has been demand for creating a Beawar district over the last two decades.
+There was demand for creating a Beawar district over the last two decades.
+And the same demand was fulfilled by gehlot regime in 2023.
 Majority of employment is provided by RIICO.
-Beawar is also an important officie of Shree Cement.

 Geography and climate

 Beawar is located at 26.1°N 74.32°E. It has an average elevation of 439 m.